AdguardTeam/adguardcert/README.md

 Based on [Move Certificates](https://github.com/Magisk-Modules-Repo/movecert).

-This Magisk module supplements [AdGuard for Android](agandroid) and allows installing AdGuard's CA certificate to the system store.
+This Magisk module supplements [AdGuard for Android][agandroid] and allows installing AdGuard's CA certificate to the system store.

 ## Why you could need it?

-AdGuard provides a feature called [HTTPS filtering](httpsfiltering).
+AdGuard provides a feature called [HTTPS filtering][httpsfiltering].
 It allows filtering of encrypted HTTPS traffic on your Android device.
 This feature requires installing the AdGuard's CA certificate to the list of trusted certificates.